logux/docs/3-concepts/1-node.md

 ## User ID and Client ID

-Each node has user ID.
-A string like `380`, `server` or `false`.
+Each node has a user ID — a string like `380`, `server` or `false`.
 Only servers can use `server` user ID.
-User ID `false` was reserved to the cases when user didn’t authenticated yet.
+User ID `false` was reserved for the cases when a user wasn’t authenticated yet.

 In the web, user can open multiple browser tabs with the same website.
-Logux client in each browser tab will have unique node ID.
+Logux client in each browser tab will have a unique node ID.
 Sometimes we need to send a message to all browser tabs on this machine.
 To do it, we have a client ID.
-A string like `580:Uf_pPwE4` with user ID and random string from Nano ID.
+A string like `580:Uf_pPwE4` with a user ID and random string from Nano ID.

-Mobile clients use user ID as client ID, since they do not have different tabs.
+Mobile clients use user ID as client ID since they do not have different tabs.
 Node ID will be like `580:jn1Ws0Iu`.
 User ID and client ID will be both `580`.

 <details open><summary><b>Redux client</b></summary>